 According to recent research, 50% of organizations use more than one public cloud infrastructure vendor, choosing between Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform and a series of others.
 85% of those using more than one cloud infrastructure provider are managing up to four1, seeking the best fit for their applications and hedging against downtime and lock-in to specific providers.
 Naturally, with any trend in cloud adoption, the practice of Shadow IT plays into this fragmentationAs we look at an evolution like this, it is helpful to first understand historical precedent that lead us to this point in time, to learn from the past and remind ourselves of the progress made by others that we now enjoy.
 Let’s take a brief trip through history, here with cloud computing, to see how we arrived at our multi-cloud reality.

-The Space Age and Dreamers
+The Space Age And Dreamers

 Around the same time, John F. Kennedy inspired the United States with his decisive proclamation that “We choose to go to the moon!”, leaders in computer science were dreaming of a terrestrial future with similar aspirational bounds.
 While working at the U.S. Pentagon’s Advanced Research Projects Agency (ARPA, now known as DARPA), then Director of the Information Processing Techniques Office J. C. R. Licklider wrote a memo to his colleagues describing a network of computers which spoke the same language and allowed data to be transmitted and worked on by programs “somewhere else”2.
 From his 1963 memo: